evereven-tech/horizons-omnichat/docs/operations/index.md

 When you operate Horizons, you're balancing four essential aspects that work together to create a robust and reliable platform:

-### Security First: Your Foundation
+### Security First: The Foundation

 > 🔒 **Security Tip**: Think of security as the foundation of your house - everything else builds upon it.
 Regular security audits are like home inspections - they help catch issues before they become problems.

-Security isn't just another feature - it's woven into every operational decision you make.
+Security isn't just another feature - it's woven into every operational decision we make.
 From access controls to data protection, our [security framework](security.md) guides every action you take as an operator.

 ### Performance That Delivers